Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Applications to various classes of polytopes and regular CW balls

 The homotopy type of the intervals in the Tamari lattice was previously determined by Bj\"orner and Wachs in \cite{BW}, where they note that this result also essentially follows from work of Pallo in \cite{Pallo}.

 Next we combine several results from the literature in a manner suggested to us by Nathan Reading to deduce the following result which generalizes Theorem ~\ref{Tamari-theorem}.

-\begin{thm} Each open interval $(u,v)$ in any $c$-Cambrian lattice has order complex that is homotopy equivalent to a ball or a sphere of some dimension. \end{thm} \begin{proof} See Proposition 3.1 in \cite{hohlweg} for the fact that the Hasse diagram of the $c$-Cambrian lattice is obtained from the polytope $Asso_c^a(W)$ by choosing a suitable cost vector and taking the directed graph it induces on the 1-skeleton of the polytope.
+\begin{thm} Each open interval $(u,v)$ in any $c$-Cambrian lattice has order complex that is homotopy equivalent to a ball or a sphere of some dimension. \end{thm} \begin{proof} See Proposition 3.1 in \cite{hohlweg} for the fact that the Hasse diagram of the $c$-Cambrian lattice is obtained from the polytope $Asso_c^a(W)$ known as a generalized associahedron given by $W$ (as defined e.g. in \cite{hohlweg}) by choosing a suitable cost vector $\bf{c}$ and taking the directed graph that $\bf{c}$ induces on the 1-skeleton of the polytope.
 Just before Example 3.5 in \cite{hohlweg}, it is asserted that all of these polytopes are simple.
 This is proven as Theorem 3.4 in \cite{hugh}.
 Thus, Theorem ~\ref{simple-polytopes} applies in the case of all $c$-Cambrian lattices. \end{proof}

 Thus, we recover Reading's results on the homotopy type of intervals in the $c$-Cambrian lattice, thereby showing that all generalized associahedra can also be handled by our approach.